Each month we send out a newsletter by e-mail to everyone who has subscribed. It is a light-hearted way of passing on useful information.

 Your email program will then open a new pre-loaded email template for you to send us your answer.
 Once received, it will activate a server-automated response with the lottery numbers.

 After clicking send, check your inbox for the numbers.
-If they’re not there, check your junk/spam folder.
+If they’re not there, check your junk or spam folder.

 If you send your answer to us any other way, you will not receive the lottery numbers in advance, and we might not be notified of your answer, which means you could miss out if the ticket wins.

-Here are the links again to the instructions on how to do it, with the email providers blocking them.
+Here are the links again to the instructions on how to do it, as email providers are blocking them.
 Copy and paste the web address into your browser.

 - AOL: https://www.whitelist.guide/